dorgonman/HorizonDialogueDemo/README.md

 What does your plugin do/What is the intent of your plugin
 -----------------------

-This plugin provide many functions for create dialogue events.
+This plugin provide a Dialogue Framework that can help game designer integrate story telling.

 -----------------------
 Contact and Support